 There were even more very close states in 2016 than 2020 -- 11 were decided by five points or less.
 Of course, states can't necessarily predict in advance that they'll be close (who saw Minnesota coming?).
 But again, if we assume that only the non-close states would use the at-large (functionally) winner-take-all system, that would start us off with 167 Democrats and 156 Republicans.
 The eleven swing states were Arizona (4D/5R), Colorado (3D/4R), Florida (11D/16R), Maine (1D/1R), Michigan (5D/9R), Minnesota (5D/3R), Nevada (3D/1R), New Hampshire (2D/0R), North Carolina (3D/10R), Pennsylvania (5D/13R), and Wisconsin (3D/5R).
 That yields a final result of 223R-212D (thanks to a whopping 67-45 advantage in the swing states).
 Still a GOP win, but much narrower than its actual 2016 margin of 241-196 (and, in fairness, the GOP -- barely -- won the House popular vote in 2016).
 Also note that two of those states, Pennsylvania and North Carolina, were forced to revise their lines shortly after the election -- it is likely that the GOP lost enough seats just from those rulings such that, under the reformed lines, Democrats would have been able to win a narrow majority even in 2016.

 So this is not a "Democrats always win" solution, by any means.
 But it does offer Democrats some advantages.
 For one, it allows Democrats to fully leverage their advantage in larger states where they are leaving more "meat on the bone", so to speak.
-Many solid red states already have all or nearly all GOP delegations -- switching to the at-large system wouldn't change much, say, Oklahoma or Utah, which currently have no Democrats in Congress at all and where Democrats in their best year maybe could squeak out one winner.
+Many solid red states already have all or nearly all GOP delegations -- switching to the at-large system wouldn't change much in, say, Oklahoma or Utah, which currently have no Democrats in Congress at all and where Democrats in their best year maybe could squeak out one winner.
 Big solid blue states like California, New York, and Illinois would be rich prizes.
 Outside Texas, there aren't that many comparable opportunities for the GOP.
 Ohio would be a solid possibility, but Ohio is already gerrymandered so ludicrously aggressively (11R/3D) that the at-large switch wouldn't actually do that much -- just a six seat swing.
 Compare that to New York, where going all blue from the current 19D/8R status quo would net Democrats 16 seats.

 But the other reason it works is because it neutralizes the specific GOP advantage in gerrymandering swing states.
 A major reason the House is so close right now is that the GOP has a nine seat advantage in the eight 2020 states that were decided by five points are fewer, even though Biden won six of them.
 In 2016, the Pennsylvania GOP's "gerrymander of the decade" gave them a 13-5 House advantage in a state that Trump won by less than one percent.
 That is largely the product of extremely favorable (to say the least) districting lines.
 Abandoning those lines for an effectively all-or-nothing at-large system would be incredibly dangerous for the GOP.
 But without going for it in these states, Republicans would be hard-pressed to overcome Democratic advantages in populous, deep blue states like California.